deloooonp/portfolio/README.md

 3. Open index.html in your browser—that’s it!

 🛠 Deployment
-This site is hosted on GitHub Pages and Netlify:
+This site is hosted on GitHub Pages and Vercel:

 - GitHub Pages: Push changes to main, and it updates automatically.
-- Netlify: Just connect the repo, and it auto-deploys from there.
+- Vercel: Just connect the repo, and it auto-deploys from there.

 📬 Contact